osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 --------------------------

 We want to create a genome assembly for our ancestor.
-We are *first* going to make a short-read only assembly using the quality trimmed R1 and R2 sequences.
+We are *first* going to make a short-read only assembly using the subsampled quality trimmed R1 and R2 Illumina sequences.
 We will use a program called |spades| to build a genome assembly.

 .. todo::